 Compression helps reduce muscle fatigue.
 You achieve this by tightly wrapping a compression bandage around the affected elbow.
 You should ensure that the color and skin temperature of the lower arm is similar to the rest of the arm or the other arm.

 Remove the bandage immediately if the lower part of the affected arm becomes cooler than the upper part.

 Elevation refers to gentle stretching exercises intended to strengthen the affected elbow and get it back to optimal functioning.
 With tennis elbow, you can implement a raft of exercises to regain muscle function.

 For example, with your arm extended straight in front of you and palm pulled back in a 'STOP' motion posture, pull back your fingers for 15-20 seconds.
 Repeat 2-3 times.

 You can also do the opposite stretch.
-Keep your arms straight by your sides, palms poem and facing inwards.
+Keep your arms straight by your sides, palms facing inwards.
 Gently push your entire arm inwards as if trying to squash yourself.
 Hold for 15-20 seconds at maximum pressure, then repeat 2-3 times.